sandwwraith/KEEP/proposals/extensions/serialization.md

     fun encodeChar(value: Char)
     fun encodeString(value: String)

-    // although we don't classify enums as primitives in terms of kinds,
-    // this function is provided as a shorthand. fun <E : Enum<E>> encodeEnum(value: E, enumDescriptor: SerialDescriptor)

     // can be defined as extension
     fun <T : Any?> encodeSerializable(strategy: SerializationStrategy<T>, value: T) {
         strategy.serialize(this, value)